Starting your Journey – Eldering in Retirement

 So the big question is “how do I Be that?”
 That is the conversation we need to be having – not about retirement or getting old - but about Eldering!

 - Retirement : when you formally end your career and follow a different path.
 Some people continue working in a reduced capacity, or as a consultant – nice work if you can get it, but that isn’t retirement.
-Retirement is also not an age; 63 or 65 or 70 – it’s when you stop doing what you’ve been doing and start doing something new (even if that something new is “doing nothing”).
+Retirement is also not an age; 63 or 65 or 70 – it’s when you stop doing what you have been doing and start doing something else (even if that something else is “doing nothing”).
+However, for many of us Retirement is coming to mean "that time when we can no longer do what we have been doing because of frailty and decreased capacity to do things we used to be able to do."

-- Aging with Intention : No matter what our age when we retire, we can be sure that we will be aging.
+- Aging with Intention : So, no matter what our age when we retire, we can be sure that we will be aging.
 We can receive that aging unconsciously - allowing it to happen and dealing with the mental and physical issues as they arise.
 Or we can receive it consciously - aware that the actions we take and the choices we make will have a ripple effect into all areas of our life.
-Aging with Intention depicts later life as a time for the growth of our consciousness and wisdom as we become the person we were meant to be.
+Aging with Intention depicts later life as a time for the growth of our consciousness and wisdom.

 - Eldering : a term originally used by the Quakers to denote the religious training and education of young adults by their Elders.
 In a secular context – it is when you take on the role of a mentor or advisor; a senior, influential member of society based on your personal authority.